23f1001065/SICP/README.md

 # sponser-influencer-coordination--Webplatform
-This is a college Project that allow sponsors to get advertise their product/service and influencers to get monetary benefit for advertisement
+This is my college Project for subject "MAD1 project" that allow sponsors to get advertise their product/service and influencers to get monetary benefit for advertisement.